Raymond VI of Toulouse: Marriages

-In older historiography Raymond is said to have married Burgundia of Lusignan, a daughter of King Aimery of Cyprus.
-She is now thought to have been confused with the Byzantine "damsel of Cyprus", who did marry Raymond.

 In art

 Raimond VI Count of Toulouse, the excommunicated 1156-1222, Capitole de Toulouse.

 Raymond VI is represented as one of four figures on the ceiling of the Minnesota Supreme Court in the United States.
 His painting is next to Moses, Confucius, and Socrates, each painting representing an aspect of law.
 Raymond VI's painting is entitled "The Adjustment of Conflicting Interests", and the scene is of Raymond VI of Toulouse standing before the papal legate in 1208.
 Raymond argued successfully for city freedoms, extended exemptions from taxation, and protection of the communal territory from the church.
 Not wanting to target his Cathar vassals, he also defended, albeit with less success—since it became one of the causes of the Albigensian Crusade—the idea of religious freedom.
 The paintings were made by John LaFarge in 1903.

 In 1889, in a painting exhibited at the Capitole in Toulouse and entitled "Raimond VI Count of Toulouse, the excommunicated 1156-1222", the painter René-Henri Ravaut depicted Raymond VI left at the door of the Church.